-All of our funds are actively managed.
 Our active management of the funds may include:

-- varying the investment mix of a fund by adjusting allocations to asset classes that we believe will perform strongly or poorly in the future, and - selecting the asset classes and assets that a fund invests in.
+- varying the investment mix by adjusting allocations to asset classes depending on how we expect them to perform, and - selecting the asset classes and assets that a fund invests in.

 The aim of active management is to achieve better investment performance than investing by tracking a particular index or market.